 Students pants will fit at the waist (belts may be used to keep pants at the waist).
 Students may not wear "cut-offs" or other un-hemmed garments.
 When wearing jeans, skin should not be visible above the knee.
-Leggings, tights, or any garment such as these are not allowed at M.P.J.H.
+Leggings, tights, or any garment such as these are allowed at M.P.J.H.
+ONLY if it is worn together with a big mid-thig length shirt.